marknelsonengineer-sp23/sre_lab4_memscan/KEY.md

 M:   memory mapped page
 A:   anonymous: memory mapped page that is not part of a file
 C:   swapCache: page is mapped to swap space, i.e. has an associated swap entry
-B:   swapBacked: page is backed by swap/RAM
+S:   swapBacked: page is backed by swap/RAM

 Rarely seen flags
 N:   no page frame exists at the requested address